Last updated: May 3, 2026

 Quick help

 - Still working?
 In 2026, earnings over $24,480 can temporarily reduce benefits before full retirement age.
+The limit is $65,160 in the year you reach full retirement age, for the months before that month.
+Check the 2026 earnings limits before filing.

-What this really means for seniors
+What this means for seniors

 Most important action: Ask the Social Security Administration (SSA) about every record that could pay you before you file the first claim.
-A senior may qualify on a personal retirement record, a current spouse’s record, an ex-spouse’s record, or a deceased spouse’s record, but SSA does not add two full retirement-based checks together.

 Quick facts